The Complete Porsche Buying Guide

 Despite being on sale for almost 5 years before the recent facelifted version was announced, there still aren’t many electric saloons that come close to the Tacyan for driving feel and desirability.
 In order to keep on top of their game and push the yardstick even further away for its competitors, the recent announcement of updates to the model means that the Taycan is even better than it was before.
 Thanks to the advancements in technology in that time, the 2024 Taycan received considerable upgrades to its mechanicals and running gear to ensure it is right up to date.
 The looks may have been sharpened up a little to keep them fresh but it is the battery capability, electric motor efficiency and overall performance that sees the biggest upgrades.

 As if the Turbo S’s figures weren’t impressive enough, there is the Turbo GT.
-Created as an attempt to knock the Tesla Model S Plaid off its perch and chase Nürburgring lap times, the Taycan Turbo GT can be yours for £186,300 and produces an incredible 1034PS from a combined 730kW electric motor output, giving the car a 0-62mph time of just 2.3 seconds (or 2.2 seconds with the reduced weight Weissach Pack selected).
+Created as an attempt to knock the Tesla Model S Plaid off its perch and chase Nürburgring lap times, the Taycan Turbo GT can be yours for £189,200 and produces an incredible 1034PS from a combined 730kW electric motor output, giving the car a 0-62mph time of just 2.3 seconds (or 2.2 seconds with the reduced weight Weissach Pack selected).
+It also offers a possible 345 miles of range which for such a powerful motor and performance set up is actually quite impressive.
+Though that will understandably drop quite significantly when you exploit its huge power reserves.

 Then for those looking to be able to conquer rough terrain and looking for a more rugged appearance to their estate version, there is the Cross Turismo.
 Designed for those with an ‘active lifestyle’, the Cross Turismo takes the space and practicality of the Sport Turismo, the dynamics and performance of the saloon and creates and even more capable and impressive electric vehicle.
 With more durable bodywork, raised suspension and additional off-road driving modes, the Cross Turismo was built to be the ultimate electric sporting vehicle for any situation.
-Cross Turismo models start at a few thousand pounds more than their equivalent Sport Turismo versions for the entry level model, to the same price for the Turbo and Turbo S variants.
+Cross Turismo models start at a few thousand pounds more than their equivalent Sport Turismo versions.

 Panamera